-In the fall of 2021, Christina Keibler of the New Mexico Farmers' Marketing Association (NMFMA) collaborated with a team from the University of New Mexico (UNM) Evaluation Lab to identify resources that were shared among project partners and to define stability and operational capacity within the RFSP.
-Their findings showed no support in the research literature, prompting Keibler and the Lab to seek input from RFSP partners.
-Together, they developed a list of potential shared resources and definitions for stability and operational capacity.
+In the fall of 2021, Christina Keibler of the NMFMA collaborated with a team from the University of New Mexico (UNM) Evaluation Lab to identify resources that were shared among project partners and to define stability and operational capacity within the RFSP.
+Their findings showed no support in the research literature for identifying variables that define stability and operational capacity, prompting Keibler and the Lab to seek input from RFSP partners.
+Together, they developed a list of potential shared operational resources and definitions for stability and operational capacity.

 The partners participated in a two-pronged initiative.
 The first prong involved contributing ideas during focus groups at the 2021 Annual Sevilleta Retreat and participating in an initial baseline survey based on these ideas in the spring of 2022.
 In the second prong, during the latter half of 2022, the Lab collaborated with Bryan Crawford-Garrett from NMFMA and Juan Abeyta from the RFSP backbone team to refine the survey.
-They aimed to make it easier to complete while preserving most of the original language for comparison with earlier responses.
+They refined questions that participants felt were unclear to make it easier to complete while preserving most of the original language for comparison with earlier responses.
 Partners completed the follow-up survey in early 2023 and again in early 2024.

-1 The activities discussed in this report are funded by the United States Department of Agriculture through a NIFA Regional Food System Partnership grant.
+1 The activities discussed in this report are funded by the United States Department of Agriculture through a AMS Regional Food System Partnership grant.
 This grant, titled "Scaling Up New Mexico's Value Chain Coordination Network," is led by the New Mexico Farmers' Marketing Association.